SOCIALHP SERVICE LEVEL AGREEMENTLast Updated: December 23rd, 2022

-“Maintenance” means scheduled Unavailability of the employee advocacy platform, as announced by us prior to the services becoming Unavailable.
+1.2 “Maintenance” means scheduled Unavailability of the Provider’s Software, as announced by the Provider prior to the services becoming unavailable.

-“Monthly Uptime Percentage” is calculated by subtracting from 100% the percentage of minutes during the month in which the employee advocacy platform services were Unavailable.
+1.3 “Monthly Uptime Percentage” is calculated by subtracting from 100% the percentage of minutes during the month in which the Provider’s Software and/or Services were Unavailable.
 Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any SLA Exclusion.

 |Alert Type||Issue severity||Response Time||Resolution Time|